Abandoned cities, crumbling stelaes, slave trade relicts – Africa really does have some remarkable ruins.Read more...

 A full list of current travel clinic websites worldwide is available on www.istm.org.
 For other journey preparation information, consult www.travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
 Information about various medications may be found on www.netdoctor.co.uk/travel.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.

-Despite the raised eyebrows and occasional grunts of disbelief that greet the news you are daring to venture into a one-time warzone, Sierra Leone is today among the safest countries in Africa.
+Despite the raised eyebrows and occasional grunts of disbelief that greet the news that you are daring to venture into a one-time warzone and epidemic hotspot, Sierra Leone is today among the safest countries in Africa.
 Honestly.
 All arms are now banned from civilian use.
-United Nations troops left at the end of 2005, and the only international military presence today comes from the dwindling numbers of the British-led International Military and Advisory Training Team (IMATT).
-Now a small team of UN core staff focuses on governance, peacebuilding and promoting human rights, and all police and security advisors have left.
+United Nations troops left at the end of 2005, and the British-led International Military and Advisory Training Team (IMATT) concluded their mission in 2013.
+Today IMATT’s successor, the International Security Advisory Team Sierra

 Serious crime is relatively low and most people enjoy their stay with no problems at all.
 Many houses within compounds are guarded by round-the-clock uniformed guards and perimeter walls are often topped with rolls of barbed wire or broken glass.
 Very occasional armed attacks on households have occurred, but they tend to be targeted and do not normally involve visitors.